bjornjorgensen/spark/connector/connect/docs/client-connection-string.md

 Spark Connect endpoint.

 ## Background
-Similar to JDBC or other database connections, Spark Connect leverages a connection string that contains the relevant parameters that are interpreted to connect to the Spark Connect endpoint
+Like JDBC or other database connections, Spark Connect leverages a connection string that contains the relevant parameters that are interpreted to connect to the Spark Connect endpoint